smaul0/ZeroFinance/README.md

   - 1. LP's will get the Fees earned from borrower
   - 2. Second from Blast claimable ETH reward

-- **Borrower deposits ETH and get a interest free USDB loan by one time borrowing fee.**
+- **Borrower deposits ETH and get a interest free USDB loan by paying one time borrowing fee.**

 **Double Earning Only possible for Blast L2 default Interest Accumulation**